Reviews You Can Rely On

 This chart compares products with Active Noise Cancellation (ANC) as a feature.

-The best buds for noise cancellation are the AirPods Pro 3, Sony WF-1000XM5, and the Bose QuietComfort Ultra (Gen 2) in that order.
-The Apple AirPods, the new kid on the block, killed in our tests, blocking more ambient sound than we've ever experienced.
-Sony comes in close behind with results that the casual listener might not even notice differ from the Pro 3.
-Most of the Bose QuietComfort lineup works well and decreases noise from each range, with the Ultra Gen 2 improving on all other iterations of this earbud.
+The best buds for noise cancellation are the Sony WF-1000XM6 and the Apple AirPods Pro 3, with the Sony WF-1000XM5, and the Bose QuietComfort Ultra (Gen 2) following in that order.
+The Sony XM6 had the highest overall decibel reduction of 32 dB.
+The Apple AirPods came very close to this, blocking 31.3 dB overall.
+Sony XM5 comes in close behind, with results that the casual listener might not even notice differ from those of the Pro 3 or XM6.
+Most of the Bose QuietComfort lineup works well and reduces noise across the range, with the Ultra Gen 2 improving on all other iterations of this earbud.
 While none of the competition can compete with an over-ear ANC headphone, these are the best of the bunch.
 For budget-conscious individuals, the Nothing Ear Wireless and the CMF Buds are likely your best options if you want the best noise cancellation on a limited budget.

 Unmute to hear the exceptional noise cancellation of the Apple AirPods Pro 3.
 Credit: Matt Lighthart

-Several contenders in our lineup do not include ANC capabilities and rely solely on passive noise cancellation, so they may disappoint if noise cancellation is your primary goal.
+Several contenders in our lineup lack ANC and rely solely on passive noise cancellation, so they may disappoint if noise cancellation is your primary goal.
 For those that offer ANC, the lowest scorer was the Apple AirPods 4 ANC; they are slightly better than the non-ANC version, but not by much.
-The Bose Ultra Open also scores low for noise cancellation, but in fairness, it offers neither ANC nor passive isolation by design to bring you more transparency.
+The Bose Ultra Open also scores low for noise cancellation, but, in fairness, it offers neither ANC nor passive isolation by design, which brings you more transparency.

 The Technics has a straightforward app and pairing process.
 Credit: Natalie Kafader